matloff/Rdsm/README.md

 Since we are working column by column, this means earlier imputations can be employed in the regression actions of later columns, hopefully improving imputation accuracy.
-(Again, this may or may not be the case, but that is the motivation behind the imputation algorithm.)
+(Again, this may or may not be the case, but that is the motivation behind this imputation algorithm.)
 See comments in the code for further discussion.

+The purpose of this example is mainly to illustrate the concept of a *barrier*, an important threads concept.
+When a thread reaches that line, it may not proceed further until *all* threads have reached the line.
+Why is this needed here?
+Actually, we don't need it in this particular case, but I've included it to explain the barrier concept, as follows.

 Here is the code: